Engine: Triumph 765cc inline 3 cylinder 4-stroke

 “For us, motorsport is one of the areas where we, as a specialist in the production of metal prototypes, can showcase our research and development capabilities.
 One of the most important examples of this is the fact that the Moto2 world championship frames are designed and manufactured completely in-house.”

 During the 2018 season, the machine was further developed and that reflected in the results that gradually improved.
-For the 2019 season, NTS has further developed and improved the frame based of the findings of the past season and the tests with the new Triumph engine.
+For the 2019 and 2020 season, NTS has further developed and improved the frame based of the findings of the past seasons and the tests with the new Triumph engine.